Telegraphy: Automated punched-tape transmission

 In a punched-tape system, the message is first typed onto punched tape using the code of the telegraph system—Morse code for instance.
 It is then, either immediately or at some later time, run through a transmission machine which sends the message to the telegraph network.
 Multiple messages can be sequentially recorded on the same run of tape.
 The advantage of doing this is that messages can be sent at a steady, fast rate making maximum use of the available telegraph lines.
-The economic advantage of doing this is greatest on long, busy routes where the cost of the extra step of preparing the tape is outweighed by the cost of providing more telegraph lines.
+The economic advantage of doing this is greatest on long, busy routes where the cost of the extra step of preparing the tape is lower than the cost of providing more telegraph lines.
 The first machine to use punched tape was Bain's teleprinter (Bain, 1843), but the system saw only limited use.
 Later versions of Bain's system achieved speeds up to 1000 words per minute, far faster than a human operator could achieve.

 The first widely used system (Wheatstone, 1858) was first put into service with the British General Post Office in 1867.
 A novel feature of the Wheatstone system was the use of bipolar encoding.
 That is, both positive and negative polarity voltages were used.
 Bipolar encoding has several advantages, one of which is that it permits duplex communication.
 The Wheatstone tape reader was capable of a speed of 400 words per minute.